Pseduo-Random and de Bruijn Array Codes: Preliminaries

-\begin{definition} A {\bf \emph{shortened de Bruijn array code}} (or a shortened perfect map code) is a set of size $\ell$ of $r \times t$ binary cyclic arrays, such that each nonzero binary $n \times m$ binary matrix appears exactly once as a window in one of the arrays. \end{definition} Note, that a shortened de Bruijn array code is the two-dimensional analog of a zero factor.

-\begin{definition} A {\bf \emph{pseudo-random array code}} is a shortened de Bruijn array code $\C$ of size $\ell$ with $r \times t$ binary cyclic arrays, with the following property.
-Given $\cA \in \C$, and $\cA' \in \C$, where either $\cA$ and $\cA'$ are distinct arrays or $\cA'$ is a nontrivial shift of $\cA$, the $\cB=\cA + \cA'$, where $\cB \in \C$.
-Such a set of arrays will be called an $(r,t;n,m)$-PRAC and together they have the shift-and-add property. \end{definition}
+\begin{definition} A {\bf \emph{shortened de Bruijn array code}} is a set of size $\ell$ of $r \times t$ doubly-periodic arrays, such that each nonzero $n \times m$ matrix appears exactly once as a window in one of the arrays.
+Such a set of arrays will be called an $(r,t;n,m)$-SDBAC. \end{definition} Note, that a shortened de Bruijn array code is the two-dimensional analog of a zero factor. \begin{definition} A {\bf \emph{pseudo-random array code}} is a shortened de Bruijn array code $\C$ of size $\ell$ with $r \times t$ doubly-periodic arrays, with the following property.
+Given $\cA \in \C$, and $\cA' \in \C$, where either $\cA$ and $\cA'$ are distinct arrays or $\cA'$ is a nontrivial shift of $\cA$, then $\cB=\cA + \cA'$, where $\cB \in \C$.
+Such a set of arrays will be called an $(r,t;n,m)$-PRAC and together they have the shift-and-add property.
+These arrays are the analogs of the factors constructed in Theorems~\ref{thm:zero_irreduc},~\ref{thm:zero_prod_irreduc}, and~\ref{thm:param_zero}. \end{definition}